joaquinanguera/aceR/README.md

 ### Brief release notes

+20.2.0: New outputs of `proc_by_module()` added:

+- ACE spatial cueing: For newer Explorer data that has a "neutral" condition, outputs costs for neutral - incongruent and neutral - incongruent
+- ACE filter: Outputs Snodgrass-corrected d'.
+Use with caution when trial counts are low!
+- ACE modules in general: where response window summaries are output, now outputs minimum response window as well

+Now requires `dplyr >= 0.8.0` as well.
+Tidyverse updates are generally solid about backwards compatibility, so we boldly go for more sensible features!

 20.1.1: Previously, no recoding was done on no-go "RTs" in go/no-go ACE tasks (SAAT and TNT).
 Now, these no-go RTs are coded as **-99**.
 This is not included in RT summary statistics, but these trials are counted in `ace_count()`.

 20.1.0: New functions `nest_ace_raw()` and `unnest_ace_raw()`, to pull loaded ACE data into traditional unnested dataframe form for custom analysis, and to re-package ACE data back into nested form for analysis with `proc_by_module()`.